 Instructions

-- Melt the chocolate of your choice in a glass microwavable bowl in 30 second intervals until completely smooth.
+- Melt the chocolate of your choice in a glass microwavable bowl in 15 second intervals (stirring after each) until completely smooth.

-- Push the coffee straws into the marshmallows.
-Add the sprinkles and/or crushed peppermint into small bowls.
+- Push the straws into the marshmallows.
+Place the crushed peppermint into small bowls.

 - Dip the marshmallows in chocolate, then into the coating of your choice.
 Place on wax paper and allow them to set!